-What our product designer has learned from designing five cybersecurity apps
+What our product designer has learned from designing six cybersecurity apps

 Cybersecurity can no longer be an afterthought, it must be built into the application that is being used in order to best protect the company.
 The designers of cybersecurity applications must be experienced and understand the importance of the task at hand.

-We have designed products for five different cybersecurity companies – SpyderSafe, ThreatConnect, Carbon Black, the Vertex Project and Sevco Security.
+We have designed products for six different cybersecurity companies – SpyderSafe, ThreatConnect, Carbon Black, the Vertex Project, AutoAuth, and Sevco Security.
 Each of these products has been designed by our lead product designer, Shane Aday.
-Shane has been designing products for cybersecurity for over eight years.
+Shane has been designing products for cybersecurity for over nine years.
 His experience and expertise on the subject has helped us to deliver top of the line products to each of our clients.
 We asked Shane to share with us what he has learned through his experiences working with cybersecurity.

 Most surprising thing you have learned while designing products for cybersecurity?